jonsam-ng/100-days-of-js/README.md

 ## Template Features

-The site is built on [Vitepress](https://vitepress.vuejs.org/), you can use this repo as a template to build your owns wonderful sites.Feel free to click "Use his template".
+The site is built on [Vitepress](https://vitepress.vuejs.org/), you can use this repo as a template to build your owns wonderful sites.Feel free to click "Use this template".

 These are features of this template: